cyb3run1c0rn/raptor_prompt_framework/README.md

 >
 > Keep your response clear and professional.
 >
 > Here is my idea or goal: **I want a fully built automatically generated web platform for predicting cardano progress.
-It should be a simple overview to allow for gaming trades**".
+It should be a simple overview to allow for gaming trades**.

 2. Use the llm's output as the perfect prompt for delivering your output/requirements.